-New Editions Consulting, Inc., a disability and health services consulting firm, seeks a Senior Research Associate experienced in mixed methods design with particular expertise in quantitative analysis and modeling to join a multidisciplinary research and data analysis team working on a variety of Federal contracts.
-New team member will provide research and analytic support by leading study design, instrumentation development, data collection, data analysis and report-writing for a variety of tasks supporting the Administration for Community Living.
+New Editions Consulting, Inc., a disability and health services consulting firm, seeks a Senior Research Associate experienced in mixed methods design with particular expertise in quantitative analysis and modeling to join a multidisciplinary research and data analysis team working on a variety of federal contracts.
+New team member will provide research and analytic support by leading study design, instrumentation development, data collection, data analysis, and report-writing for a variety of tasks supporting several federal agencies.

 The Senior Research Associate will apply a high level of attention to detail and organization to play a primary role in designing and conducting data collection, cleaning and validation, and quantitative and qualitative data analysis as needed to support ACL program and policy needs.
-For both types of activities, the senior research associate will design and implement procedures for document management and tracking and report and presentation development.
+For both types of activities, the senior research associate will design and implement procedures for document management, tracking, reporting, and presentation development.
 The successful candidate will take an active role in continually developing/refining procedures and analytic approaches to maintain methodological rigor while maximizing responsiveness to client information needs.
 The successful candidate will enjoy a collaborative work environment while also having the ability to work independently.

 ESSENTIAL JOB FUNCTIONS:

-- Actively contributes to the design of mixed method evaluations and research studies, from conceptualization and logic model development to developing research questions, designing data collection instruments and protocols, designing and implementing analysis plans and preparing written descriptions of findings and implications suitable for client review.
+- Actively contributes to the design of mixed method evaluations and research studies, from conceptualization and logic model development to developing research questions, developing sampling plans, designing data collection instruments and protocols, designing and implementing study plans, conducting analyses, and preparing written descriptions of findings and implications suitable for client review.

 - Provides leadership to other members of research/evaluation team on all matters involving quantitative analysis and modeling; provides oversight to ensure quality and accuracy of data extraction, analysis and reporting conducted by junior team members.

-- Collects, cleans, and maintains project-specific quantitative data, ensuring adherence to relevant federal data security standards; conducts quantitative analysis using analytic software (e.g., SPSS, Stata) and interprets findings; prepares clear and concise written reports of findings suitable for client review.
+- Collects, cleans, and maintains project-specific quantitative data, ensuring adherence to relevant federal data security standards; conducts quantitative analysis using analytic software (e.g., SPSS, Stata, SAS, R, Python) and interprets findings; prepares clear and concise written reports of findings suitable for client review.

-- May give presentations at meetings, trainings, and conferences
+- May give presentations at meetings, trainings, technical assistance (TA) sessions, and conferences.

 - Prepares high-quality materials for clients (e.g., written reports, PowerPoint presentations), including ensuring that materials meet section 508 standards for accessibility

-- Participates in the development of issue briefs, case studies, and other materials to convey study findings, best practices, and recommendations to a wide audience
+- Participates in the development of issue briefs, case studies, reports, and other materials to convey study findings, best practices, and recommendations to a wide audience.